anabellechan/RestaurantListApp/README.md

 **Description**- description: text datatype.
 Current version only allows for editing of description after creating a restaurant.
 Hence description can be edited within the 'Edit' feature.
 Description can also be left blank.
 **Google Image**- image: text datatype.
 Allows for href url links from google to be inserted in the database.
 Assumption for the future application is that user would be able to view a database of restaurants and add them to their own list, so images are taken on a full list of all restaurants in singapore scraped and stored within a database.
 **Cuisine**- cuisine: Varchar(30) datatype.
 Allows user to select from a list of cuisine categories - Italian, Chinese, Muslim, Indian, Korean, Japanese.
 Future application could include more varieties of cuisine categories.

+## This repo contains the video demo located in 'Demo' folder if you do not wish to install.

 # Installation for Food-List App
 This repository contains scripts for setting up the Food List.